 These days, everyone wants to feel like they’re getting special treatment and that you really care about them and only them.
 With the release of ‘Which’s’ best and worst websites report 2022, they even comment that “the online shops with the happiest customers tend to be the ones that offer a personal service, quality items, and deliver quickly and conveniently”.
 Even Google has reported that “more than half of consumers say they were interested in seeing personalised content when shopping” as shoppers want results that are more specific and tailored to their immediate needs.

 User generated content for eCommerce

 User-generated content (UGC) can help play a big part of being personal with shoppers, after all, nothing kills an experience more than being boring and generic.
 Whether on a product page, social adverts or email, switching things up by displaying photos and reviews from real shoppers (their peers) makes your brand more relatable and authentic and has a higher chance of conversion over other websites.

 Whilst the Christmas holiday season creates a different experience for e-commerce websites and shoppers alike, it’s a time to get creative and fight to win over your shoppers.
 The one-size-fits-all is no longer acceptable and accepted by shoppers.
 To be successful, companies should listen to their customers and anticipate what they want, how they want it and deliver it to them in a personalised, speedy and price savvy way.

-For those that haven’t already reacted, there is still time prepare your e-commerce website for the Christmas season 2018, even if it’s small improvements and changes; or you could start thinking about your Christmas 2019 strategy and the important dates to plan for.
+For those that haven’t already reacted, there is still time to prepare your eCommerce website for the Christmas season 2022, even if it’s small improvements and changes; or you could start thinking about your Christmas 2023 strategy and the important dates to plan for.